 1) If you yourself are not completely and utterly comfortable in the environment you are considering taking your child, DON'T DO IT.
 If you're a class 3 boater, do not take your child into class 2.
 If you're a class 5+ boater, then class 2 makes sense.
 If you're a class 4+ boater, then class 1+ makes sense.
 And if you're a class 3 boater - just wait until they are old enough or go to the lake instead.
 Be smart - it's not worth it!

-2) I paddle with someone else all the time - who is my spotter and back up.
-This person (in Corrans case, his wife) is always checking on the kid and letting me know how he's doing.
+2) Paddle with someone else all the time - who is my spotter and back up.
+This person (in Corran's case, his wife) is always checking on the kid and letting me know how he's doing.
 It's advisable to paddle in stuff where the kid is generally not getting a face full of water but on the odd occasion when happens, immediately ask your spotter for a visual ok.
 Is the kid having a good time or in distress?
 The moment your child is not having an awesome time, stop.
 It's not worth scaring him or her away from whitewater because you're over eager.
+Remember, this is YOUR passion, not your kids (not yet).
+If you want it to become theirs, you need to go slowly, and always keep it fun.

 5) Talk to your kid.
 Encourage them.
 Make it fun.
 Make it a game.
 They'll have a great time, but they need to feel like you are 100% in control of the environment.
+Remember once more, this is your passion, not theirs.
+Their passion is throwing sticks into the water from the front cockpit, smearing mud onto the boat, crawling inside the boat, and looking for ducks from the water.
+Keep this about them, not about you.
+The love for rivers and paddling will grow in time.
 Watch the video below as just one example,

 6) Know when to call it quits.
 You know your kid.
-You know when he or she has had enough, vs just being 3.
-You spotter needs to know this too.
+You know when he or she has had enough, vs just being 3 with a 2 min attention span.
+Your spotter needs to know this too.
 It's better to stop and get out too soon, than to take it too far and put them off paddling.

 7) If you're paddling with a 4-5 year old (vs 2-3yr old) or older things change.
 Now you can go to the pool.
 You can practice things like wet exit, forward tuck and possibly even rolling etc. It's completely different for a 4-5yr old than 2-3 and you have to think and paddle that way.